 Cobscook Shores

-If you’re in the know, you may have heard that Cobscook Shores in Lubec opened in the summer of 2021.
-With 14 privately owned parklands located along the southern and western shores of Cobscook Bay, its size is comparable to that of a national park.
+Nestled in the DownEast and Acadia region, Cobscook Shores is a series of preserves on the eco-rich shores of Cobscook Bay near the historic town of Lubec.
+With 20 privately owned parklands, its size is comparable to that of a national park.
 Its unique topography will have you immersed in nature, featuring miles of undeveloped shorefront, bluffs, coves and islands discreetly located away from the bustling roads.

 With so much beautiful land and water at your fingertips, there is plenty to do.
-Enjoy a scenic hike or walk on more than 12 miles of shorefront trails on Cobscook Bay, or paddle around one of the many island coves, where you may pass by a lobster boat or two.
+Enjoy a scenic hike or walk on more than 15 miles of shorefront trails on Cobscook Bay, or paddle around one of the many island coves, where you may pass by a lobster boat or two.
 A bike ride with views of the turquoise bay is an invigorating experience, with plenty of picnic sites and trailhead restrooms to keep you going.
+Groomed trails are enticing for cross-country skiing in the winter.

 Know Before You Go